Royal Vauxhall Tavern: History

 In 1987, the premises were raided by officers wearing rubber medical gloves to investigate allegations of drunken behaviour, despite no such complaints being made by Vauxhall residents.
 Junior minister Douglas Hogg said the surgical gloves were worn to prevent "infection by hepatitis B or AIDS as a result of accidental injury from any drugs paraphernalia", including poppers (amyl nitrite).
 In 1980s Britain, HIV/AIDS was considered by some to be a "gay plague"; this raid has been seen by LGBT historians as an example of increased discrimination and harassment of gay men during this era.
 11 people were arrested, including Savage, who was performing that day.
 During the raid, she quipped that the gloved officers had arrived to "help with the washing up".

 According to Cleo Rocos in her memoir The Power of Positive Drinking, Diana, Princess of Wales, visited the RVT in the late 1980s, disguised as a man and accompanied by Rocos, Freddie Mercury and Kenny Everett.
 Rocos stated that revellers did not notice Diana because their attention was focused on Mercury, Everett and Rocos.
 Mercury’s close friend and personal assistant, Peter Freestone, has stated that Mercury was not involved in this outing and never met the Princess.

 In 2005, the Royal Vauxhall Tavern was taken over by gay businessmen Paul Oxley and James Lindsay.
 With a new lighting and sound system, the venue opened seven nights a week and maintained its popularity.
 In November 2014 the RVT was sold to property developers in a multimillion-pound commercial deal.
 Lindsay was retained and appointed by the new business owners.
 The community campaign group RVT Future was formed soon afterwards to defend the venue's continued use as a site of LGBTQ community and culture.

 Following an application by RVT Future, the RVT was made a Grade II–listed building on 8 September 2015, becoming the UK's first building to be listed in recognition of its importance to LGBTQ community history.
 The campaign was supported by the then Mayor of London, Boris Johnson, and the actors and entertainers Ian McKellen and Paul O'Grady, among many others.

 The RVT was featured as a location in the 1970 film Goodbye Gemini, 2007's Clapham Junction, 2014's Pride, 2016's Absolutely Fabulous: The Movie and 2023's All of Us Strangers.

 Events

 Bar Wotever

-Bar Wotever is a weekly cabaret and performance night every Tuesday.
+Bar Wotever was a weekly cabaret and performance night every Tuesday but that has now ceased to run.